 Gourmet entertainments should definitely include visiting some pubs, for example, Hatchet Inn that was opened in 1606.
 Even now this pub features the atmosphere of those old times.
 The best Mexican food restaurant is Casa Mexicana that also offers large selection of traditional European dishes.
 Cuisine from Latium America is better to be tried in Las Iguanas.
 When night falls to the town, it’s high time to visit night clubs and discos.
 Fiddlers Club and BS3 are known as best clubs in Bristol.
 Each night they have entertainment programs with live music.
 Many famous British musicians often perform here.

-This article about Bristol is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Bristol is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com